 All pictures and graphs in this article are taken or created by the NICE project consortium members.
 Please note that all participants whose pictures are published have given their explicit consent by signing a consent form.

-The NICE project is supported by the Swiss Agency for Development and Cooperation and implemented by a public-private partnership which includes the Swiss Tropical and Public Health Institute, ETH Zürich, Sight and Life foundation, and the Syngenta Foundation for Sustainable Agriculture.
+The NICE project is supported by the Swiss Agency for Development and Cooperation and implemented by a Swiss public-private partnership.

 Further information is available on the NICE webpage: